Revengeseekerz: Critical reception

 Revengeseekerz received critical acclaim.
+Anthony Fantano of The Needle Drop gave the album a "light to decent 9" out of 10, praising its production and its songwriting for being able to "shine through all the chaos."
 Kieran Press-Reynolds of Pitchfork described the album as "some of the most all-out intense music [Jane Remover has] ever made".
 Press-Reynolds highlighted "Dark Night Castle" as a moment of "unhurried beauty", and stated that "Experimental Skin" sounded like Remover "recorded the song and then let five DJs tweak it out by jitter-clicking every button at once".
 He also felt that what made the songs on Revengeseekerz work so well is that they are "so carefully composed, so intentional, that every cyborgian burp and steel snare fits perfectly".

 Matt Mitchell of Paste found Revengeseekerz to be Remover's "most straight-forward" album to date and stated that on the album Remover "presents a complicated, scornful world".
 Mitchell highlighted "annihilating techno blade against pitch-shifting vocals" on "Psychoboost", "gauzy, compressed melodies" on "Turn Up or Die", and "sweet vocalizations" on the outro of "Star People".
 He also described "JRJRJR" as "textbook Jane Remover", as well as naming "Professional Vengeance" as the tightest track on the album.

 Mirco Leier of the German online magazine laut.de praised Revengeseekerz, writing that Remover demonstrates production skills in a league of their own.
 He noted that the album's sound design feels deliberate and cohesive, with each sample—no matter how obscure—seamlessly integrated into the overall mix.
 According to Leier, the record balances "bulldozer EDM drops", euphoric pop hooks, and inventive guitar-driven moments without any element overpowering another.
 He concluded that, while the album's brilliance may take time to fully reveal itself, each track ultimately becomes greater than the sum of its parts.